Last updated on September 26th, 2023 at 06:52 am

-Awnings might seem like a simple addition to your RV, but it can be surprising how often you’ll find yourself using them.
+Awnings might seem like a simple addition to an RV, but it’s surprising how often you’ll find yourself using one.
 Even though they can seem like extra, they’re not just for luxury RVs and just about any RV can benefit from the addition of an awning.
-As such, they can be susceptible to deterioration and damage quickly, not to mention that they are fairly fragile.
-After all, have you seen one flapping about in the wind?
+As such, they can be susceptible to deterioration and damage quickly, not to mention they are fairly fragile.
+I’ve seen plenty flapping about in the wind!

 So, how do you measure your RV’s awning?